 Studies geared to an understanding of human existence are crucial to me as is utilizing nature as an inspiration for design.
 This combination fascinates me, and I believe it is an approach for the future.
-Because, I believe that the acknowledgment of human nature and wellbeing is the basis of knowledge needed in order to create sustainable designs for contemporaneous urban environments, specifically that of New York City.
 I do believe that visual aesthetics are also vital to enhancement of nature inspired designs that will meet the true requirements of modern life.
 I believe that architecture holds the solutions and the tactics to achieve the right kind of modern environments.

 No.4 STUDIO L.L.C., Brooklyn, NY, US, Freelance Design Consultant (Residential, Commercial)